eradiate/eradiate/docs/rst/user_guide/basic_concepts.rst

 kernel.
 They let users easily create scenes of arbitrary complexity.
 Scene elements combine kernel-level abstractions (shapes, spectra, BSDFs, media, etc.) in a consistent way to describe physical items used to populate a scene.
-For instance, a :class:`~eradiate.scenes.lithosphere.Surface` scene element combines a kernel shape and a BSDF to describe the surface in a one-dimensional scene.
+For instance, a :class:`~eradiate.scenes.surface.Surface` scene element combines a kernel shape and a BSDF to describe the surface in a one-dimensional scene.

 All scene element components derive from the :class:`~eradiate.scenes.core.SceneElement`